AdobeDocs/experience-manager-guides.en/help/product-guide/lc-config-guide/lc-folder-profile.md

 Provide the server details along with the Client ID and Client secret of the associated SCORM cloud application to configure the Publish profile for SCORM cloud.

 ![](assets/configure-publish-profiles.png){width="350"}

+You can also create profiles for learning manager

+1. Navigate to **Workspace Settings**.
+2. Open the **Publish Profiles** tab.
+3. Select **Adobe Learning Manager** as the publishing destination.
+4. Enter the required Adobe Learning Manager connection details and **Authorize** them.
+5. Save the publish profile.

+The saved profile becomes available when publishing SCORM content.